This is a complete guide to video podcasting.

 Why You Should Start a Video Podcast

-Before we explain how to create a video podcast, let’s cover the benefits of video podcasting to help you understand why it’s such a popular option.
+Before we explain how to create a video podcast, let’s cover the benefits of video podcasting for content creators.
+This will help you understand why visual content is such a popular option.

 People Love Looking at Faces